jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 only add 2 bits.
 Our idea was to compose these adders into bigger adders so that any size can be represented.
-The adder record will then carry the proof for this composition as well to ensure the homomorphism holds.
 To do this we first define the type signature:
 ```agda
 bigger-adder : {σ τ : Set} {σ-size τ-size : ℕ} {μ : σ → Fin σ-size} {ν : τ → Fin τ-size}